NeelayS/gsoc-2022/index.md

 - Added code to generate streams of progressive Perlin noise
 - Worked on creating an automatic changelog generation workflow using GitHub Actions

+#### Week 2 ( 20th June - 26th June)

+- Added code for end-to-end spike encoding of videos using the threshold-based method
+- Tested the above method on real-world videos; happy with the results!

 <!-- ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/NeelayS/gsoc-2022/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.